Connect with others who understand.

 Written by Joan Grossman

 Symptoms of pulmonary arterial hypertension (PAH) can be serious and shouldn’t be ignored.
-Maintaining your treatment plan and reporting critical PAH symptoms to your doctor is key to slowing disease progression and improving your quality of life.
+Maintaining your treatment plan and reporting critical PAH symptoms to your doctor is key to slowing disease progression (worsening) and improving your quality of life.

 Members of myPHteam often discuss and ask questions about PAH symptoms.
 One member wrote, “I think sometimes this group should write a book about PAH and what to expect, so we won’t be so surprised when we find out the symptoms we have been experiencing are symptoms of PAH that we didn’t know about.”